-Hazard Nature of Risk Potential Harm Current Actions and Advice to Control Risk Likelihood of Harm (1-5)A Severity of Harm (1-5)B Score A X B Notes/Future Action Necessary (If score is 15 or greater) 2.1 Falling in water Could affect any person attending an event, particularly inexperienced, young or people with limited movement Infection, Hypothermia, Drowning Care when passengers embarking or disembarking.
+Hazard Nature of Risk Potential Harm Current Actions and Advice to Control Risk Likelihood of Harm (1-5)A Severity of Harm (1-5)B Score A X B Notes/Further Action (If score is 15 or greater) 2.1 Falling in water Could affect any person attending an event, particularly inexperienced, young or people with limited movement Infection, Hypothermia, Drowning Care when passengers embarking or disembarking.
 Vigilance for trip hazards adjacent to water.
 Suitable footwear recommended, life jackets or buoyancy aids should be made available to crew and passengers.
-2 5 10 2.2 Finger crushing Boats could squeeze together at moorings or in locks or when manoeuvring Laceration or broken / dislocated bone All passengers advised to keep fingers in board when near other boats or mooring.
+2 5 10 JR, initial safety briefing.
+All trainees required to wear Buoyancy Aid.
+BA to be made available for those without own.
+NT to be approached re loan of BAs See also 4.1 2.2 Finger crushing Boats could squeeze together at moorings or in locks or when manoeuvring Laceration or broken / dislocated bone All passengers advised to keep fingers in board when near other boats or mooring.
 Special vigilance with children.
-3 3 9 2.3 Launching Boats and trailers being manoeuvred whilst on a slipway being launched or recovered Laceration, broken bone, dislocation Ensure the launch or recovery is organised and supervised by one person, do not allow it to become chaotic and try to keep young children at a distance.
+3 3 9 JR initial safety briefing.
+2.3 Launching Boats and trailers being manoeuvred whilst on a slipway being launched or recovered Laceration, broken bone, dislocation Ensure the launch or recovery is organised and supervised by one person, do not allow it to become chaotic and try to keep young children at a distance.
 Ensure the launch site and it's approach is fit for purpose and free from obstruction.
-2 3 6 2.4 Fire Fire as a result of fuel spill or cooking equipment Burns or loss of boat All boats should carry a suitable fire extinguisher and fire blanket.
-1 4 4 2.5 Propellers Person overboard, or if weed clearing might suffer injury from contact Laceration, broken bone, dislocation Steam isolated from engine before anyone approaches propeller.
-2 4 8 2.6 Cuts Wound may be contaminated with river water Weil's disease or other infection Cover cuts with a sterile waterproof dressing, if in doubt seek professional medical attention.
-2 5 10 2.7 Locks Falling in, Lock-keys (windlasses) spinning Bruising As above for Immersion in water potential drowning Skippers asked to keep 'helpers' at bay . n/a 5 n/a 2.8 Currents Losing control of the boat caused by currents or changing water level Drowning, sinking, collision with other boats or structures, grounding, stranding and capsizing Study waterway information available on the relevant authority, use life jackets, carry a suitable anchor and lines, ores and paddles and a mobile phone or radio.
-1 5 5
+3 3 9 SBA skippers will launch and retrieve boat(s) with assistance of trainees under their direct supervision.
+2.4 Fire Fire as a result of fuel spill or cooking equipment Burns or loss of boat All boats should carry a suitable fire extinguisher and fire blanket.
+1 4 4 No cooking involved.
+2.5 Propellers Person overboard, or if weed clearing might suffer injury from contact Laceration, broken bone, dislocation Steam isolated from engine before anyone approaches propeller.
+2 4 8 Covered in safety briefings 2.6 Cuts Wound may be contaminated with river water Weil's disease or other infection Cover cuts with a sterile waterproof dressing, if in doubt seek professional medical attention.
+2 5 10 2.7 Locks Falling in, Lock-keys (windlasses) spinning Bruising As above for Immersion in water potential drowning Skippers asked to keep 'helpers' at bay .
+3 5 10 N/A - no locks on lake 2.8 Currents Losing control of the boat caused by currents or changing water level Drowning, sinking, collision with other boats or structures, grounding, stranding and capsizing Study waterway information available on the relevant authority, use life jackets, carry a suitable anchor and lines, ores and paddles and a mobile phone or radio.
+2 5 10 Wash from Ferries and Power Boats Specific dangers to be identified.